dhruvgupta1999/HumanActionRecognition/README.md

 Uses a Convolutional Neural Network.
 Due to computing constraints the model was run only for 10 epochs.
-After 10 epochs, obtained a validation accuracy of 56% however training accuracy was only around 20%.
+After 10 epochs, obtained a validation accuracy of 56%.